Outdoor tour of St Nicholas Priory

 These tours provide an opportunity to explore the outside of St Nicholas Priory and the local precinct.
-You will also learn about the history of the building and the surrounding archeology.
-This will be followed by an optional presentation which will take place upstairs in our meeting room at 21 The Mint.
+You will also learn about the history of the building and the surrounding archaeology.

 Where will the tours start from?

-Your tour guide will meet you in the garden next to St Nicholas Priory at your designated time.
+Your tour guide will meet you in the garden of St Nicholas Priory.

 What safety measures will be in place for the tours?

-For the safety of the public and our staff we enforce a strict two metre social distancing policy and our tours are limited to a maximum of 6 people.
-All tour guides and volunteers are instructed to wear masks.
-All chairs and handrails are cleaned thoroughly before and after use.
-Hand sanitiser and disposable masks will also be available on request.
+For the safety of the public and our staff we ask everyone to follow government advice and adhere to the two-metre social distancing rule.
+Our tours are limited to an appropriate number of people and sanitiser and disposable masks will also be available on request.

 St Nicholas Priory is on Mint Lane with walking access from Fore Street or Bartholomew Street West.

-The nearest car park is Mary Arches Street, which is a five-minute walk.
-Exeter Central railway station is a ten-minute walk.
+The nearest car park is Mary Arches, which is a five-minute walk from the priory.
+Exeter Central railway station is a ten-minute walk away.
 The bus station is a 15-minute walk with many buses stopping on the High Street which is ten minutes away.

-Visitors are required to walk/stand for the duration of the outdoor tour but there is seating available for the presentation.
+Visitors are required to walk/stand for the duration of the outdoor tour but there is seating available to rest in the garden.
 The outdoor tour is fully accessible for wheelchair users.
-Unfortunately, there is no wheelchair access for our upstairs meeting room.

-If you have any questions or concerns about the tour please email our buildings manager Abi on email@example.com.
+If you have any questions about the tour please email our buildings manager Abi on email@example.com.